Gwalior State

 Under Mahadji Sindhia (1761–1794) Gwalior State became a leading power in Central India, and dominated the affairs of the confederacy.
-The Anglo-Maratha Wars brought Gwalior State under British suzerainty, so that it became a princely state of the British Indian Empire.
+The Anglo-Maratha Wars brought Gwalior State under British suzerainty, so that it became a princely state of the Indian Empire.
 Gwalior was the largest state in the Central India Agency, under the political supervision of a Resident at Gwalior.
 In 1936, the Gwalior residency was separated from the Central India Agency, and made answerable directly to the Governor-General of India.
 After Indian Independence in 1947, the Scindia rulers acceded to the new Union of India, and Gwalior state was absorbed into the new Indian state of Madhya Bharat.

 Geography

 The state had a total area of 64856 km2, and was composed of several detached portions, but was roughly divided into two, the Gwalior or Northern section, and the Malwa section.
 The northern section consisted of a compact block of territory with an area of 44082 km2, lying between 24º 10' and 26º 52' N. and 74º 38' and 79º 8' E. It was bounded on the north, northeast, and northwest by the Chambal River, which separated it from the native states of Dholpur, Karauli, and Jaipur in the Rajputana Agency; on the east by the British districts of Jalaun and Jhansi in the United Provinces, and by Saugor District in the Central Provinces; on the south by the states of Bhopal, Khilchipur, and Rajgarh, and by the Sironj pargana of Tonk State; and on the west by the states of Jhalawar, Tonk, and Kotah in the Rajputana Agency.

 The Malwa section, which included the city of Ujjain, had an area of 20774 km2.
 It was made up of several detached districts, between which portions of other states were interposed, and which were themselves intermingled in bewildering intricacy.

 In 1940, Gwalior State had 4,006,159 inhabitants.